Swimming: Peaty says breaking records gives him biggest thrill

 “It’s not just turning up to get a gold there by this much, it’s getting a world record by body length.
 That is what really, really switches me on.”

+When Peaty set a new world best in 100m breaststroke in 2015 of 57.92 seconds at the age of 20, he became the first man to go under 58 seconds.

-Peaty set the new world best of 56.88 seconds in 100m breaststroke at the 2019 world championships in South Korea and said there is more to come.
+He set a new mark of 56.88 at the 2019 world championships in South Korea and said that there is more to come.

 “I do believe we can go fast and whether I can put a limit on that, I don’t know,” said Peaty, who was speaking on behalf of his ambassadorial activities with new luxury hotel brand Siro by Kerzner.